You are currently browsing the tag archive for the 'autism' tag.

 xoxo

-But I hope whomever used that search term to land here found what they needed anyway.
+But I hope whoever used that search term to land here found what they needed anyway.

 I swear I had full intentions to post something coherent today; I even tried to set aside time this week to do it.
 But I think this will be if not an epic fail, at least a substantial one.
 I’m sorry.
 I’ve got myself a tidy little cold, and the only positive thing about it is that being this stuffed up, the acoustics in my head when I sing are uhhmaaazing.
 Other than that I’m drinking vitamin C-laced hot water like crazy, and walking around in a tired fog.